marcellelee/marcellelee.github.io/index.md

 ## About Me

 Security practitioner, educator, and mentor.
 Passionate about network security, user education, and digital forensics, particularly packet analysis.
 Cyber competition enthusiast.
 Champion of diversity in tech.
 Collector of certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
 Most links are to my Google drive share.
-Courses I teach include network security,Security+ prep, digital forensics, and Linux.
+Courses I teach include network security, Security+ prep, digital forensics, and Linux.

 Thanks goes out to [Patrick Malanoski](https://www.linkedin.com/in/patrick-malanoski/), who started this account and page for me and who also teaches me about coding and cryptocurrency!
 Also, hat-tip to [Adam P](https://github.com/adam-p) for the super-helpful markdown cheatsheet.